Mary Strange Reeve: Biography

 In 1939 Reeve was living with her husband at Pemberley, 82 Tycehurst Hill, Loughton, Essex.
 She was still living at that address when she died on 28 March 1974, leaving an estate valued at £47,187.
 Her husband survived here by six years and was still living at Pemberley when he died on 2 April 1980.
-His estate was valued at &78,298.
+His estate was valued at £78,298.

 Works

 Reeve exhibited seven works at the Royal Academy between 1917 and 1926.
 She was on the staff of the Oxford University Press.

-The following bibliography is based on a search on the Jisc Library Hub Discover databse. supported by other sources (as indicated).
+The following bibliography is based on a search on the Jisc Library Hub Discover database. supported by other sources (as indicated).
 It does not include the annuals, such as Mrs. Strang's Annual for girls which Reeve also illustrated.